 The SE First Nations, Inuit and Métis Program’s interprofessional team of clinical and health service solutions experts is experienced in helping organizations and communities evaluate gaps in current service delivery models.
 Our team provides recommendations on innovative solutions that enhance service delivery and increase access to care.
-We work in collaboration with community partners to co-develop / co-design solutions with communities that build on their strengths and wise practices, ensuring nation-based, community driven approaches.
+We work in collaboration with communities to co-develop / co-design solutions that build on their strengths and wise practices, ensuring nation-based, community driven approaches.

 Service Delivery Models

-Supporting communities and organizations to build effective, timely, strength-based models of care delivery, for community, from community.
+Supporting communities and organizations to build effective, timely, strength-based models of care delivery, from community, for community.

 Co-designing tools and processes to seamlessly integrate into existing or new operations, governance and systems, ensuring quality and performance